jared-richard-clarke/frost-library/README.md

 # Parser Combinators

-I'm building this parser combinator library to better understand parsing, Scheme, Haskell, functional programming, and monads.
+I'm building this parser combinator library to better understand parsing, functional programming, and monads.

 ## About